 Engineer Your Environment for Deep Focus

-The idea is to create distinct zones for different activities.
+Create distinct zones for different activities.
 When a place or setup is reserved for focused work, your mind learns to switch into a productive mode more quickly.

 Crafting Your Physical Focus Zone

-- Declutter: Keep only essentials for the current task within reach.
+- Declutter.
+Keep only essentials for the current task within reach.

-- Communicate boundaries: Let others know when you’re in a deep session—an updated Slack status or a simple door sign can prevent interruptions.
+- Communicate boundaries.
+Let others know when you’re in a deep session—an updated Slack status or a simple door sign can prevent interruptions.

 Taming Your Digital Environment